Wednesday, January 1, 2014

 In contrast the manure of other species does not always give the right chemical signals, and animals may react more strongly to the attractants than to the repellents.
 For instance, hyenas seem to feed avidly on the fresh scats of jackals and of hunting dogs, and hunting dogs on at least those of jackals; and many domestic dogs, if they are kept on a healthily austere diet (which implies that they are always hungry) will eagerly snap up human, cat or rabbit droppings, sometimes even dog droppings that have weathered into something like anonymity.

-If there are not too many parasites in circulation, such coprophagy does no harm and in fact can supplement an unbalanced diet.
+In many animals coprophagy also can be a vital supplement to an unbalanced diet.
 I have read that when the rabbit population in Britain was first reduced to a fraction by myxomatosis, there were many deaths among sheep dogs that no doubt had been fed poorly and hitherto had supplemented their diet with bunny pills.

 Those of us with a taste for pongy cheese such as Limburger, are in no position to raise our noses.
 Robertson Davies has one of his characters say: "We'll top off with lots and lots of cheese; the goatiest and messiest you have, because I like my cheese opinionated."
 Psychologists regard such tastes as related to coprophagia: dung-eating — I may not agree with their Freudian interpretations of such activities, but I certainly accept that the association of tastes is persuasive.
 And not to humans alone.